 If you can’t do this, you should leave them at home.
 You should also be sure to avoid wildlife during sensitive times, like when they are mating, nesting, raising young, or during the winter.

 You might have already heard this before, but you should only ever treat others like you would want to be treated.
 You should always show respect to other visitors and protect the quality of their experience when you can .

-It also wouldn’t hurt to be courteous at times and yield to other users that are on the trail.
+It also wouldn’t hurt to be courteous at times and yield to other users who are on the trail.
 You should step to the downhill side of the trail if you come across pack stock, like horses and mules.

-It can be useful to camp away from trails and other visitors, and avoid loud voices and noises.
+It can be useful to camp away from trails and other visitors and avoid loud voices and noises.
 Always keep control of any pets.